Installing Advanced Server with the Interactive Installer v10

 ILIKE) operator in a SQL statement that is compatible with Oracle syntax.

---icu-short-form keywords to create a cluster that uses a default ICU (International Components for Unicode) collation for all databases in the cluster.
-For more information about Unicode collations, please refer to the EDB Postgres Advanced Server Guide available at:
+--icu-short-form creates a cluster that uses a default ICU (International Components for Unicode) collation for all databases in the cluster.
+For more information about Unicode collations, see Basic Unicode collation algorithm concepts.

 The Advanced Server 10 installer will request a product key before completing an installation into a host system using one of the locales listed in the table below.
 Product keys are available from your local Advanced Server distributor.